jamiewilson/form-to-google-sheets/README.md

 - You should see a dialog that says `Hi {Your Name}`, `Submit Form to Google Sheets wants to`...
 - Click `Allow`

-## 4. Add a new project trigger
-- Click on `Edit > Current project’s triggers`.
-- In the dialog click `No triggers set up.
-Click here to add one now.`
-- In the dropdowns select `doPost`
-- Set the events fields to `From spreadsheet` and `On form submit`
-- Then click `Save`

-## 5. Publish the project as a web app
+## 4. Publish the project as a web app

 - Click on `Publish > Deploy as web app…`.
 - Set `Project Version` to `New` and put `initial version` in the input field below.